Human rights and social justice

 Minority Women, Activism and Austerity

 'Minority Women, Activism and Austerity' was a comparative study that examined minority women’s experiences of, and activism against, austerity in Scotland, England and France.
-This project finished in 2016, but the research website is still available.
+This project finished in 2016.

 Realising Justice?
 Land Reform in Southern Africa